ffloyd/key_value/README.md

 # KeyValue

 Simple key-value store written in Elixir.
-Don't use.
+Don't use - abandoned project.
 It's incomplete and written for self-education sake.